 - Online gambling participation has doubled from 7% in 2012 to 14% in 2021.

 The Scottish Health Survey was first conducted in 1995 and then again in 1998 and 2003 and has been carried out annually since 2008.

 Since 2008 there has been a core set of questions and topics that are included every year and a series of topics that are rotated and included biennially.
-Because we repeat many of the same questions over time, we are able to identify real changes in Scotland’s health and health behaviours.
-The questionnaire is published as part of the Technical Report which for the 2018 survey can be found here.
+The questionnaire is published as part of the Technical Report which for the 2020 survey can be found here.